PerentieGroup/Kchomp/README.md

-# s-nomp: Some New Open Mining Portal
+# Kchomp: Komodo CHains Open Mining Pool

-> *NOTE*:
-> We're working on putting together an "official" s-nomp which can be supported by many coins and pools instead of so many running their own flavors.
-More to come!

 This is a Equihash mining pool based off Node Open Mining Portal.

 #### Production Usage Notice
 This is beta software.
-All of the following are things that can change and break an existing s-nomp setup: functionality of any feature, structure of configuration files and structure of redis data.
+All of the following are things that can change and break an existing Kchomp setup: functionality of any feature, structure of configuration files and structure of redis data.
 If you use this software in production then *DO NOT* pull new code straight into production usage because it can and often will break your setup and require you to tweak things like config files or redis data. *Only tagged releases are considered stable.*

 #### Paid Solution
 Usage of this software requires abilities with sysadmin, database admin, coin daemons, and sometimes a bit of programming.
 Running a production pool can literally be more work than a full-time job.